 Guided imagery is effective in many different types of situations that require relaxation.
-For example, guided imagery has been proven as a powerful way to reduce stress and anxiety about medical procedures or treatment for illnesses. (i) Research has also shown that guided imagery is an effective way to reduce daily stress – those who practice guided imagery relaxation regularly tend to feel less stress overall. (ii) Because guided imagery allows listeners to use their imagination to enter into a relaxed state, it can actually trigger creativity in other areas of your life and help you become a more effective creator and problem solver. (iii) Of course, guided imagery is also a wonderful way to enter into a deep, restorative sleep, which supports overall health and wellness. (iv)
+For example, guided imagery is a powerful way to reduce stress and anxiety about medical procedures or treatment for illnesses. (i) Research has also shown that guided imagery is an effective way to reduce daily stress—those who practice guided imagery regularly tend to feel less stress overall. (ii) Because guided imagery allows listeners to use their imagination to enter into a relaxed state, it can actually trigger creativity in other areas of your life and help you become a more effective creator and problem solver. (iii) Of course, guided imagery is also a wonderful way to enter into a deep, restorative sleep and supports overall health and wellness. (iv)

 I invite you to experience some guided imagery with this excerpt from my recording “A Time for Sleep: Guided Relaxation Techniques for Peaceful Slumber”.
 I use a guided imagery inspired by the Aurora Borealis (Northern Lights).
 This ethereal narrative is designed to inspire sleep.
-I tell listeners not to worry if my voice comes in and out of their conscious mind, or if they become so relaxed that they “lose” parts of the story or fall asleep (after all, this is the goal!).
-You can either read this selection from the script, or you can listen to a recorded sample at http://www.atimeforexpression.com/recordings-1/a-time-for-sleep
+You can either read the selection from the script below, or you can listen to a recorded sample at http://www.atimeforexpression.com/recordings-1/a-time-for-sleep

 i The Cleveland Clinic has done a lot of work in this area: http://my.clevelandclinic.org/services/wellness/integrative-medicine/treatments-services/guided-imagery